jaisingh-25/Text-to-Handwriting-Tool/README.md

 # Text-to-Handwriting-Tool
 A text to handwriting tool developed to help students.
-This is currently a work-in-progress.
+This is currently a workinprogress.
 Update 1.0
 I will be using the pillow library to load my custom fonts(which I'll create) and print that on a picture of a blank A4 size paper(to generate realistic effect).
 Update 2.0